elsa-brown/ws-takehome/README.md

 ```

 #### Features
-* Product hero image and name/color updates based on user selection of thumbnail images.
+* Product hero image and name/color update based on user selection of thumbnail images.
 * Modal window opens on "Add to Cart", reflecting the product, quantity and subtotal being purchased by the user.
 * "Expanded" and "Collapse" sections are responsive with fluid animation
 * Thumbnail images optimized for cleaner design.